Applifting/link-shortener/README.md

 To do:

-- Use an SQL builder tool (pypika, SQLAlchemy Core)
+- Create engine within the before-server-start listener
-- Hide environment variables
+- Hide environment variables (before production)